 That is, however, not the case when it comes to Tmall Global, as you are allowed to sell products from your current base.

-This will of course result in longer delivery times, but is still an excellent way to test the Chinese ecommerce market.
+This will, of course, result in longer delivery times but is still an excellent way to test the Chinese eCommerce market.

-That still remains the case.
+That remains the case.

 You get paid via Alipay, which is Alibaba’s (the owner of Tmall) own payment processor.
-As such, you don’t need to set up your own payment gateway.
+As such, you don’t need to set up your payment gateway.